NCAR/gcmprocpy/docs/source/tiegcmpy/plot_functions.rst

 This function creates a contour plot of a variable against latitude and time.

-.. function:: plt_lat_time(datasets, variable_name, level = None, longitude = None, localtime = None,  variable_unit = None, contour_intervals = 10, contour_value = None, cmap_color = None, line_color = 'white', latitude_minimum = None,latitude_maximum = None)
+.. function:: plt_lat_time(datasets, variable_name, level = None, longitude = None, localtime = None, variable_unit = None, contour_intervals = 20, contour_value = None, symmetric_interval= False, cmap_color = None, line_color = 'white', latitude_minimum = None, latitude_maximum = None, time_minimum = None, time_maximum = None)

 Parameters:
     - datasets (xarray): The loaded dataset/s using xarray.
-    - variable_name (str): The name of the variable with lat, time dimensions.
+    - variable_name (str): The name of the variable with latitude, longitude, and lev/ilev dimensions.
-    - level (float): The specific pressure level for the plot.
+    - level (float, optional): The specific pressure level for the plot.
     - longitude (float, optional): The specific longitude value for the plot.
     - localtime (float, optional): The specific local time value for the plot.
     - variable_unit (str, optional): The desired unit of the variable.
     - contour_intervals (int, optional): The number of contour intervals.
 Defaults to 20.
     - contour_value (int, optional): The value between each contour interval.
+    - symmetric_interval (bool, optional): If True, the contour intervals will be symmetric around zero.
+Defaults to False.
-    - cmap_color (str, optional): The color map of the conutour.
-Defaults to 'viridis' for Density,'inferno' for Temp, 'bwr' for Wind, 'viridis' for undefined.
+    - cmap_color (str, optional): The color map of the contour.
+Defaults to 'viridis' for Density, 'inferno' for Temp, 'bwr' for Wind, 'viridis' for undefined.
-    - line_color (str, optional): The color for all lines in the on the plot.
+    - line_color (str, optional): The color for all lines in the plot.
 Defaults to 'white'.
     - coastlines (bool, optional): Shows coastlines on the plot.
 Defaults to False.
     - latitude_minimum (float, optional): Minimum latitude to slice plots.
+Defaults to None.
     - latitude_maximum (float, optional): Maximum latitude to slice plots.
+Defaults to None.
     - time_minimum (np.datetime64, optional): Minimum time for the plot.
+Defaults to None.
     - time_maximum (np.datetime64, optional): Maximum time for the plot.
+Defaults to None.

 Example:
     Load datasets and generate a Latitude vs Time contour plot.